SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 ## Using the Component

-I hope that once the component is configured properly in Lightning App Builder, I hope using it will be fairly intuitive.
+I hope that once the component is configured properly in Lightning App Builder, using it will be fairly intuitive.

 ### Viewing a Calendar Entry